guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 Step-3.
 The search system fetch the related data from train-dataset and show to human.
 The search system uses the keyword-based searching algorithm.
 We first split the prompt-response-pair of Step-1 to sub-strings.
 Then we search the sub-strings in the train-dataset.

 Step-4.
 Human confirms and inputs the right data to replace/edit the fetched related data.
-In this step, the policy model can also recommend some potential ways to fix the data.
+In this step, the policy model can also recommend some candidate ways to fix the data.

 Step-5.
-Policy model processes human's input data to the right format that same to the train-dataset.
+Policy model processes human's input data to the exact format that same to the train-dataset.

 Step-6.
-The new data is merged/replaced into the train-dataset.
+Based on the data indexes of search system, the new data is merged/replaced into the train-dataset.
 The policy model is trained again.

 ### 2.2 Modules